Blue Persian Cats: Facts, Origin & History (With Pictures)

 When they arrived in Europe, traders marketed them alongside other hallmarks of the elite, such as jewels and silks.
 These Persian felines then became symbols of luxury for the Western world.

-Due to mixed breeding in the 19th century, some people believe these cats to be different from the ancient Iranian felines.
-They might still have some Persian in their blood, but these people say that it’s not enough to qualify them as “Persian” cats.
+Due to mixed breeding in the 19th century, some people believe Persians are different from the ancient Iranian felines.
+They might still have some Persian in their blood, but some say that it’s not enough to qualify them as “Persian” cats.
 This point is widely debated.

 How Blue Persian Cats Gained Popularity

 From the time that Persians came from the sunny desert of Persia to Europe, they have grown in favor.
-These cats have been the favorites of quite a few historically royal figureheads.
+They have been the favorites of quite a few historically royal figureheads.
 That includes Queen Victoria, a well-known lover of many animals.

-Their popularity started to skyrocket when these cats came to the big screen, though.
-They made appearances next to James Bond as the pet companion of the villainous Blofeld.
-They also made recurring appearances in the Austin Powers movies.
+Their popularity started to skyrocket when Persians came to the big screen.
+A Persian starred next to James Bond as the pet companion of the villainous Blofeld, and they made recurring appearances in the Austin Powers movies.

 Formal Recognition of Blue Persian Cats